The Geology & Geophysics Degree

 To declare a major

-To declare a major in geology or geophysics, students must meet with the undergraduate advisor, Sabrina Manero.
-Email her to schedule an appointment – smanero@wisc.edu
+To declare a major in geology or geophysics, students must meet with the undergraduate advisor, Lisa Theo.
+Email her to schedule an appointment – ljtheo@wisc.edu

 Careers

-More than half of all professional geologists and geophysicists work in hydrogeology or the petroleum and mining industries.
-Such jobs involve an unusual breadth of training and personal adaptability, and the MS degree is generally required.
-About one fifth of all geoscientists work in state and federal geological surveys, and in government research activities such as oceanographic programs.
-These positions largely involve problems in geologic mapping, mineral resources, groundwater, and engineering.
-Geophysics offers opportunities in earthquake studies, seismic verification of nuclear test bans, and crustal rock characterization techniques for waste disposal and groundwater modeling.
-Many geology students continue on to obtain a PhD degree and become faculty members at a college or university.
-A geology and geophysics major is also appropriate for those interested in careers in elementary or secondary education, environmental policy, or environmental law.
-Faculty advisors can provide additional information on career opportunities.
+Over half of our geoscience graduates work in hydrogeology or the petroleum and mining industries.
+These jobs require personal adaptability and an unusual breadth of training, often in the form of an MS degree.
+About one fifth of our graduates work in state and federal geological surveys or in government research activities.
+These positions work on problems in geologic mapping, mineral resources, groundwater, and engineering.
+Many Geoscience students continue on to obtain a PhD degree and become faculty members teaching and researching at a college or university.
+A geology and geophysics major is also appropriate for students interested in careers in elementary or secondary education, environmental policy, or environmental law.
+For additional information on career opportunities, talk to the Geoscience student advisor.